supervisely/developer-portal/app-development/basics/labeling-tool-app.md

 ## Step 8.
 Running the app locally

-Now, when everything is ready let's run the app and test it in the LabelingTool.
+Now, when everything is ready let's run the app and test it in the Labeling Tool.
 After launching the app from your VSCode you'll need to enter your root password to run the VPN connection.
 If everything works as it should, you'll see the following message in the terminal:
 ```bash
 INFO:     Application startup complete.
 ```